armbian/documentation/docs/Quick_facts.md

 ## More SBCs Continuously Coming to Market

-SBC and TV Box manufactures love to design and ship new products.
-Unfortunately they do not like to spend time on software and instead rely community projects such as Armbian to fill in the gaps.
+SBC and TV Box manufacturers love to design and ship new products.
+Unfortunately they do not like to spend time on software and instead rely on community projects such as Armbian to fill in the gaps.

 # Benefits